Brett-Tanner/Journal/2024/Jul_24.md

   - [x] Add the tabbed one for english class
     - [x] Extract logic for title color to helper
     - [x] Extract tabs to partial
-      - Can these actually just mean the card itself should just be a generic partial used for all lessons?
-        - [] Extract header to partial
-        - [] Extract resource list & guide to partial
   - [x] Add the tabbed one for daily activity subtypes
   - [x] Add the tabbed one for stand show speak
     - Didn't go with tabs since it's just the guide for each